 United States.
 Unchecked, invasives lead to the destruction of natural

-areas, force native species into extinction and can cost millions
+areas, force native species into extinction and can cost billions

 of dollars in damage to agriculture and infrastructure.

 Voluntary Codes of Conduct established: Representatives from several groups attended

 workshops in St. Louis and Chicago to explore and develop

 workable voluntary approaches to reduce the introduction and